realh/roxterm/README.md

 CMake integration for translating strings in the code and UI should be working now.
-To add a new translation, simply create a new .po file in the `po` directory with your language code as its basename.
+To add a new translation, simply create a new .po file in the `po` directory called roxterm.xx.po, where xx is your language code.

 The .pot file for these translations is `messages.pot`.
 It can be generated with the `pot` make/ninja target: